 - You can split your PFL over different segments instead of taking off six straight weeks off.

 - Some employers may require you to use your vacation time or sick days before your PFL benefits kick in.

 - Both parents may take PFL at the same time

 Maintaining contact with your employer and human resources department is a great way to promote a clear line of communication.
-Understanding California employment law and rights is important to better help you focus on what’s most important: your baby’s health.
+Understanding California employment law and rights are important to better help you focus on what’s most important: your baby’s health.